flowidright/PSUBuyingGuide/_info/noise.md

 and more.

-**IMPORTANT: Cybernetics LAMDBA ratings are SEPARATE from color graphs!**
+**IMPORTANT: Cybernetics LAMDBA ratings are SEPARATE from color charts!**

 # How to read Color Charts

-**IMPORTANT: Cybernetics always keeps the fan on, so on units like the rmx (2024), hardware busters will give you a better representation of noise levels at low wattages!**
+**IMPORTANT: Cybernetics always keeps the fan on, so on units like the RMx (2024), hardware busters will give you a better representation of noise levels at low wattages!**